A Study of Curvature Theory for Different Symmetry Classes of Hamiltonian: A curvature analysis of curves in planar parameter space

-The curvature expression of ellipse is \cite{bar2010elementary}, The two parameters a and b in the curvature expression of ellipse are namely semi-major axis and semi-minor axis.
-From these two parameters we can analyze the curvature in three cases.\\ First case: When $a < b$, the curvature is maximum on the semi-major axis ( $-\frac{\pi}{2}$ and $\frac{\pi}{2}$) and it is minimum on the semi-minor axis.\\ Second case: When $a=b$, the auxiliary space curve is a circle with the constant curvature.\\ Third case: When $a>b$, the curvature is minimum on the semi-major axis ($-\frac{\pi}{2}$ and $\frac{\pi}{2}$) and it is maximum on the semi-minor axis \cite{abbena2017modern}.\\ \textbf{An analysis of Cycloidal Properties of auxiliary space curves for interacting system}\\ The general expression of a cycloid is given by \cite{abbena2017modern},
+First case: When $a < b$, the curvature is maximum on the semi-major axis ( $-\frac{\pi}{2}$ and $\frac{\pi}{2}$) and it is minimum on the semi-minor axis.\\ Second case: When $a=b$, the parameter space curve is a circle with the constant curvature.\\ Third case: When $a>b$, the curvature is minimum on the semi-major axis ($-\frac{\pi}{2}$ and $\frac{\pi}{2}$) and it is maximum on the semi-minor axis \cite{abbena2017modern}.\\ For a plane unit speed curve $c:I\rightarrow\mathbf{R}^2$, where n(k) and $\kappa(k)$ gives the normal unit vector and curvature of the curve.
+Then,

-Depending on the location of the locus point on the circle the cycloid motion is devised into different category.
-When $a$ and $b$ are equal it gives a cycloid which describes the locus of point on a circle of radius $a$ \cite{abbena2017modern}.
-If a and b are not equal and if $a<b$ then the cycloid is called prolate.
-Suppose $a>b$ then cycloid is called curate and it is represented in the figure.\ref{pro}.